Deborah is a craft enthusiast. She particularly enjoys creating crafts with a special theme.

 - Red ribbon

 - Mod Podge

 Paint the lollipop sticks.
 You may buy pre-painted lollipop sticks or paint them the color of your choice.

 Glue the lollipops into a wreath shape.
-You may use wood glue, hot glue or Mod Podge.
-Make two of the wreath shapes and be sure to let dry.
+You may use wood glue, hot glue, or Mod Podge.
+Make two of the wreath shapes and be sure to let them dry.

-Place one wreath shape on top of the other and glue together.
+Place one wreath shape on top of the other and glue it together.

 Wrap the pipe cleaners or fuzzy sticks around the entire wreath.

 Paint Mod Podge with glitter on the spaces, applying between the wrapped fuzzy sticks.